Chicken McNuggets. Who didn’t love those growing up? You

 Ingredients:

-2 boneless, skinless chicken breasts, cut into 1-2 inch pieces
+2 boneless, skinless chicken breasts, cut into 1-2 inch

 1 cup panko breadcrumbs